epfl-dlab/WikiHist.html/README.md

 # Bulk-parse Wikipedia’s entire history from Wiki markup to HTML

-This is a repo containing all code and steps taken to download, setup and convert the whole English Wikipedia history from Wikitext to HTML format.
+This is a repo containing all code and steps taken to download, setup the process and convert the whole English Wikipedia history from Wikitext to HTML format.

 ## Abstract